 We’ve all been there.
 We’re engaged in a conversation with someone.
 We have something important to say.
 The person we’re speaking with interrupts, doesn’t appear to be listening or changes the subject while we’re telling a story and suddenly takes over the conversation.
 We become frustrated, angry, disillusioned, bottle up, and often give up and disengage.

-Many people think they’re listening but they’re not really listening.
-Many people simply don’t realize they’re not listening or understand how much it matters to people that they’re listening.
+Many people think they’re listening but they’re not listening.
+They may not realize they’re not listening or understand how much it matters to people that they’re listening.
 Allowing someone to talk and then changing the subject isn’t listening.
 That’s allowing someone to talk.
 Listening to people and speaking over them isn’t listening.
 It’s interrupting.
 Repeating what someone says as proof of listening doesn’t qualify as listening any more than regurgitating memorized information on a test shows evidence of learning.
 Listening requires the employment of a set of skills–not merely a pair of ears.

 The next time you’re engaged in a conversation, pay attention to what you’re doing.
 Assess your listening skills.
 Reflect.
 Think about what matters to you when you’re sharing information.
 Try to be the listener for others that you wish for yourself.

 1) Good listening doesn’t mean you don’t talk when someone else is speaking.
 The best listeners find appropriate spots to ask questions to show interest.
-Asking questions shows people you’re doing more than simply hearing noise; you’re taking an interest.
+Asking questions shows people you’re doing more than hearing noise; you’re taking an interest.
 You legitimately want to learn more.
 Good conversations are interactions.
 Effective communicators even start them from scratch by asking open-ended questions that express interest.

 2) Good listening builds a speaker’s self-esteem.
 The best listeners offer support and build confidence in the speaker.

-3) Good listening involves helping but not debating in a contentious way or trying to win an argument.
+3) Good listening involves helping but not debating in a hostile way or trying to win an argument.
 Nobody is defeated in good listening.